Mojo Language: The Future of Programming for AI and Beyond

 Speed Slower Much faster

-Type System Dynamic Static + Opt-In
+Type System Dynamic Static (opt-in)

-Memory Management Garbage Collected Ownership-based
+Memory Management Garbage collected Ownership-based

-AI Kernel Optimization Limited Native Support
+AI Kernel Optimization Limited Native support

 Systems Programming No Yes